marionlo/100-days-of-code/README.md

 ### Day 48: November 22, 2018
 **Today's Progress**: Almost finished writing the content for the Projects section of my portfolio.
 I've  also found how I wanted to display the projects.
 Now let's read some content about Angular before sleeping!

+### Day 49: November 25, 2018
+**Today's Progress**: Did some Javascript katas on Codewars and begin to read a new chapter of my book about objects and arrays.
+Tuesday, will attend a conference of the founder of CodingGirls.
+Looking forward to it!